SBB Certificate Program Curriculum Course of Study (Subject to Change)

 Rush University Tuition and Fees

 No travel or class attendance at the university will be necessary.
 Orientation and all classes are held exclusively online.
 The only travel necessary will be for students who need to go to their local clinical rotation sites.
-A summary of the clinical rotations is provided below as an attachment.
 Most students can complete the required checklists at their own transfusion service and at their local blood center.
 However, you should be sure that all clinical sites, including your place of work, agree to allow you to use their facilities.

 Technical Requirements for Online Instruction